 Driffield Methodist Church is part of the Driffield-Hornsea Circuit.
 We have a variety of worship within the circuit and you are assured of a warm welcome at any of the Churches.
 We are also part of the Yorkshire North and East District of The Methodist Church of Great Britain.

 17 September 2018 is an important day in the redevelopment of our Church as we gained District Consent for the project.
-With the move of utilities very close, the demolition contractor selected, the abandoning of the building after 1 October 2018, final Planning Consent granted, we are about to move into the most significant change that has happened to our membership and community in a very long time.
+The move of utilities is in progress, the demolition contractor selected, the abandoning of the building after 1 October 2018, final Planning Consent granted, we are about to move into the most significant change that has happened to our membership and community in a very long time.
 Demolition starts on 5 November 2018 after a very busy week diverting power from the existing Church to the Schoolroom, and cutting all other utilities.

 To download your own copy of the Driffield Methodist Church Fundraising Programme for 2018 Click Here